tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 Note that the Graph Editor is meant to manipulate several graphs at the same time, typically during transform or copy operation.
-For that reason, to avoid any confusion, the default graph is never used and the graph on which to operate must always be explicitely given.
+For that reason, to avoid any confusion, the default graph is never used and the graph on which to operate must always be given explicitly.
 This is the reason why *graph=tf.get_default_graph()* is used in the code snippets above.

 ## Modules overview